How do I troubleshoot 403 Access Denied errors from Amazon S3?

 Review temporary security credentials

-If users receive Access Denied errors from temporary security credentials granted using AWS Security Token Service (AWS STS), then review the associated session policy.
-When an administrator creates temporary security credentials using the AssumeRole API call, or the assume-role command, they can pass session-specific policies.
+If your users receive Access Denied errors from temporary security credentials that AWS Security Token Service (AWS STS) granted, then review the associated session policy.
+When an administrator uses AssumeRole API call or the assume-role command to create temporary security credentials, the administrator can pass session-specific policies.

-To find the session policies associated with the Access Denied errors from Amazon S3, look for AssumeRole events within the AWS CloudTrail event history.
-Make sure to look for AssumeRole events in the same timeframe as the failed requests to access Amazon S3.
-Then, review the requestParameters field in the relevant CloudTrail logs for any policy or policyArns parameters.
+To find the associated session policies, find AssumeRole events in the AWS CloudTrail event history within the same time frame as the failed access requests.
+Then, review the requestParameters field in the CloudTrail logs for policy or policyArns parameters.
 Confirm that the associated policy or policy ARN grants the necessary Amazon S3 permissions.

-For example, the following snippet of a CloudTrail log shows that the temporary credentials include an inline session policy that grants s3:GetObject permissions to DOC-EXAMPLE-BUCKET:
+For example, the following CloudTrail log snippet shows that the temporary credentials include an inline session policy that grants s3:GetObject permissions to DOC-EXAMPLE-BUCKET:

 "requestParameters": {